conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 A compare function used to sort note groups.
 If it's a string or array, it sorts on the property(ies) by `localeCompare`.

 The string can be a dot path to a nested object property.

+##### generateOn

+Type: `function` or `string` Default: `'version'`

+when it reaches the end of the commit it will generate logs by default.
+However, it can generate logs according this criteria even it's not the end.

 ##### mainTemplate